 Why is reputation management important?

-A recent study estimates that 85% of customers conduct online research before making a purchase online.
+Did you know that 93% of customers look at reviews before making a purchase?
 If those users find information that is negative, inaccurate, or misleading about your business, it could influence whether they choose your products or services over your competitors.

 Those digital locations that mention your business can also end up ranking on the first page of search results for any queries that include your brand name.
 That’s why trying to influence them is critically important.
 Research from Moz estimates that businesses risk losing 22% of customers if just one negative article shows up in branded search queries.